 They are named in the book Portrait and Biographical Record of Guernsey County, Ohio.
 The entry, about their son in law Peter Herbert, states that Magdalena and John "were widely known in Coshocton County, where the remaining years of their life were passed, and by means of their sterling worth and strict integrity won the confidence and high regard of all whom they were brought in contact."

 John died on his farm in Linton on Aug.
 28, 1862.
 The remains were brought into Muskingum County for burial at New Hope Evangelical Lutheran Cemetery.
 Neighbors Thomas Phillips and David Welker apparently were aware of his passing and possibly present for the funeral.
-His age at death, as inscribed on his grave marker, was 68 years, four months and 15 days.
-[Find-a-Grave] The epitaph at the base of the grave read:
+His age at death was 68 years, four months and 15 days.
+[Find-a-Grave] Two markers are believed to stand at his grave.
+On one of them, this epitaph is inscribed at the base: